sanchezcarlosjr/dotfiles/README.md

 bash <(curl -s https://raw.githubusercontent.com/sanchezcarlosjr/dotly/HEAD/restorer)
 ```

-You need to know your GitHub username and repository, and install the SSH key if your repository is private.

 It also supports other git repos, but you must know your git repository URL.

 ## Restore your Dotfiles with Docker